xen-troops/moulin/docs/user-reference.rst

 Fetchers
 --------

-Fetchers are the `moulin` plugins responsible for code download.
-Right now only `git` and `repo` are supported.
-Fetchers are used to download all sources listed in :code:`sources` section of a component.
+Fetchers are the `moulin` plugins responsible for downloading of sources listed in :code:`sources` section of a component.

 `moulin` will generate phony Ninja target :code:`fetch-{component_name}` for every component.
 It can be used to